 When Should You Plant Radicchio?

-During cool weather in spring and fall are the best times to plant and grow radicchio.
+The best times to plant and grow radicchio are during the cool weather of spring and fall.
 A better guideline may be when not to plant radicchio.
 In cold climates, gardeners can set out transplants in midsummer around the Fourth of July for a fall/winter crop.
 However, in warm climates, this time of year is too hot for healthy growth.
 Plants respond better in these regions when transplanted in early fall around Labor Day.

 For optimal growth, plant radicchio in a location that receives full sun.
 If you live in a warm climate and you're trying to extend the growing season beyond cool weather to warm weather, planting radicchio where it receives a little shade from the afternoon sun is OK.